jwyang/RLCourseProject/README.md

 2. [PyTorch]().
 Since we need to analyze the visual signals perceived by the agents, we use convolutional neural network (CNN) in PyTorch.
 Please also refer to the orignal repository for the installation.

-3. Git clone our repository to deepmind /*lab*/ directory.
-Then, add to /*lab/BUILD*/ the following lines"
+3. Git clone our repository to deepmind *lab* directory.
+Then, add to *lab/BUILD* the following lines"

 ```bash
 py_binary(